In the summer, instead of air conditioning, we have cooled floors.

 - If you accidentally set it to HEAT, it will go mad because the system doesn’t understand what to do.
 (The result is that it will use a ton of energy but it won’t get warmer, it will just stay the same.)

-- If you set the temperature too low, say 18C, the floor will become so cold that you will cause condensation.
+- If you set the temperature too low, below 20C, the floor will become so cold that you will cause condensation.
 That makes the floors wet!
 And it uses a ton of energy!
 And they take a very very long time to recover!

 - The system is very slow to change the temperature, anyway.
 It takes a few days.